-FDA Updates
+FDA Updates:

-The following information is provided to the DUR Board to assist in identifying drug products with potential for concern surrounding safety and appropriate utilization.
-Most of the safety alert information provided is derived from recent FDA safety alerts.
-While many of the alerts included are not Black Box Warning additions or updates, they are labeling changes or updates with relevance worthy of action by FDA.
+Mr. Smith presented recent FDA labeling updates and other FDA healthcare provider communications.
+In past DUR Board meetings, this presentation was referred to as Box Warning Updates, but has been renamed and moved up in the agenda.
+This information is provided to assist in identifying drug products with potential for concern surrounding safety and appropriate utilization.
+He stated that while many of the alerts included are not Black Box Warning additions or updates, they are labeling changes or updates with relevance worthy of action by the FDA.